vasbous/lab-postgres-sql-crud/README.md

 ## Deliverables

-Since we will be querying our database from Mongo Compass, you will need to copy/paste the SQL query you used in the iteration to the `queries.md` file.
-You will find the instructions for each iteration in the `queries.md` file.
+Since we will be querying our database from `psql`, you will need to copy/paste the query you entered in `psql`.

+In the `queries.md` file, you will find the instructions about the query you need to perform in each iteration and a space to fill the answer.

 ### Example